 Where am I now?
 Current MOC: 0402 Logistics Officer Use VMET, JST, CCAF transcript, ESS-CG, CG-4082, and evaluations to complete this column.
 What do I need to fill in the Gap?
 Where am I going?
 Civilian Occupation: Logistics Manager Use Results from My Next Move for Veterans and ONET to complete this column.
-Tyears of logistics and management experience, including development, procurement, allowances, distribution, repair and salvage of supplies and equipment; embarkation and transportation; procurement; operation and maintenance of facilities and utilities; organization and training of logistics and support units Experience and skills I need to obtain: All required experience and skills obtained; experience requirements exceeded Refresh/Increase knowledge of MS Excel Experience and skills this occupation requires: 8 years or more of related experience Data base user interface and query software (MS Access, MS Sequel Server) Enterprise resource planning ERP software (Oracle) Education and training I have: • Bachelor's degree • Logistics Management • Maintenance Management • Motor transportation operations • Logistics planning • See OER/JST for additional information Education and training I need to obtain: • All required education and training obtained; education/training requirements met • My Next Move shows training available Education and training this occupation requires: Bachelor's degree in business, logistics, supply chain, or related field Master's degree preferred Credentials (license, certification, certificate) I have: • Certified Logistics Technician (CLT) Credentials (license, certification, certificate) I need to obtain: • 10 possible certs in My Next Move; consider completing one Credentials (license, certification, certificate) or any other requirements for this occupation: • Varies by employment opportunity
+Tyears of logistics and management experience, including development, procurement, allowances, distribution, repair and salvage of supplies and equipment; embarkation and transportation; procurement; operation and maintenance of facilities and utilities; organization and training of logistics and support units Experience and skills I need to obtain: All required experience and skills obtained; experience requirements exceeded Refresh/Increase knowledge of MS Excel Experience and skills this occupation requires: Education and training have: • Bachelor's degree • Logistics Management • Maintenance Management • Motor transportation operations • Logistics planning • See OER/JST for additional information Education and training I need to obtain: • All required education and training obtained; education/training requirements met • My Next Move shows training available Education and training this occupation requires: Credentials (license, certification, certificate) I have: • Certified Logistics Technician (CLT) Credentials (license, certification, certificate) I need to obtain: • 10 possible certs in My Next Move; consider completing one Credentials (license, certification, certificate) or any other requirements for this occupation: • Varies by employment opportunity